 Skills developed through: Class teacher leading forest school and other outdoor sessions with cross-curricular links.
-Leader from Castle Head working alongside class teacher in the school grounds and the field centre.
+Leader from Castle Head working alongside class teacher at the field centre.

 Residential experience: This culminates in a one day session and evening activities led by Castle Head.
-This will be repeated annually with the children in Year 2 becoming ‘experts’ and helping the children in Year 1.
+This will be repeated annually, with a 2 year cycle of activites and challenges being covered.

 Years 3 and 4